mesonbuild/meson/docs/markdown/Reference-manual.md

   the positional argument, you can specify external dependencies to use with `dependencies` keyword argument.

+- `compiles(code)` returns true if the code fragment given in the positional argument compiles, you can specify external dependencies to use with `dependencies` keyword argument, `code` can be either a string containing source code or a `file` object pointing to the source code.

 - `compute_int(expr, ...')` computes the value of the given expression (as an example `1 + 2`).
 When cross compiling this is evaluated with an iterative algorithm, you can specify keyword arguments `low`